manon-reusens/manon-reusens.github.io/_pages/about.md

 📢 News
 ======
+*2024.12*: Came back from my research stay at the University of Michigan, working together with Prof. Dr. David Jurgens and his lab.
 *2024.06*: Our latest preprint [Native Design Bias: Studying the Impact of English Nativeness on Language Model Performance](https://arxiv.org/pdf/2406.17385) is available on ArXiv. \\
 *2024.06*:  Our paper [Evaluating text classification: A benchmark study](https://www.sciencedirect.com/science/article/pii/S0957417424011680) was accepted at ESWA \\
 *2024.02*:  Our paper [Predicting the demographics of Twitter users with programmatic weak supervision](https://link.springer.com/article/10.1007/s11750-024-00666-y) was published at TOP \\